testpilotuk/my-frontend-mentor/README.md

         </div>
 ```

-I used Flexbox to display the html design elements to give order.
+I used Flexbox to both center the elements on the page  and to center the design elements (text and image).
 The outer div:
 ```
 .qr-background {
     max-width: 1440px;